 Link in bio page definition

-As we mentioned above, specialized bio tools like Linkteree as the most famous one and Feedlink as one of the most advanced, help you create a mobile-friendly page that contains all the links you want to promote plus all individual posts from Instagram that you can tag with a custom URL.
+As we mentioned above, the best link in bio options, help you create a mobile-friendly page that contains all the links you want to promote, plus all individual posts from Instagram that you can tag with a custom URL.

 Most of the free plan key features include the following: